PYONGYANG MARATHON RACE ROUTE

 All four amateur races — the 5km, 10km, half marathon, and full marathon — will start and finish inside Kim Il Sung Stadium (including a final lap of the stadium track).
 This means that everyone participating will get the chance to finish in front of a 50,000-strong capacity crowd of local Koreans who will be in attendance at the stadium.

 After the race has finished, the top three in the 10 km, half and full marathon amateur categories (men’s full; men’s half; men’s 10km; women’s full; women’s half; women’s 10km) take their place on the stadium’s podium for the award ceremony.

 PYONGYANG MARATHON GALLERY

-Once again, Koryo Tours is excited to offer the chance for amateur runners to take part in the Pyongyang Marathon 2018!
+Once again, Koryo Tours is excited to offer the chance for amateur runners to take part in the Pyongyang Marathon 2019!
 This race can be run either as a full marathon or as a half marathon.
-There is also a 10km race and brand new for 2018 - a 5km race.
+There is also a 10km race and a 5km race.

 Hundreds of local runners take part as well as some elite foreign runners.
 Anyone taking part in this tour who wants to watch the marathon instead of take part in it is more than welcome to do so.
 There will be local football matches taking place in Kim Il Sung stadium after the start of the race, you can be there for this too!

 As well as the Pyongyang Marathon, we will show you the highlights of Pyongyang city, including a visit to the famous Victorious Fatherland Liberation War Museum and captured spy ship USS Pueblo.

 2020 Pyongyang Marathon tour details coming soon...

 PYONGYANG MARATHON NEWS